sayan011/DeNotes/README.md

 **Problem**:Students who don't attend classes that much & the students who  don't do the classes seriously usually don't prepare notes themselves.They usually start studying a week before exams & they don't get enough time to go through the whole books.They need compact notes,PYQs,Suggestive Questions,quality Study Materials.
 <br/><br/>
-**Solution**: A Decentralized Platform  where students can trade Study Materials  and get the best Notes and Materials for them without any hassle.The students can get the notes they need & the Toppers and seniors can make money by selling the notes hey've prepared
+**Solution**: A Decentralized Platform  where students can trade Study Materials  and get the best Notes and Materials for them without any hassle.The students can get the notes they need & the Toppers and seniors can make money by selling the notes they've prepared